tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/argentina.rst

 .. image:: argentina/identification-types.png
    :align: center
-   :alt: A list of AR Localization document types in Odoo, as defined by AFIP.
+   :alt: A list of AR Localization document types in CoquiAPPs, as defined by AFIP.

 .. note::
-   The complete list of :guilabel:`Identification Types` defined by the AFIP is included in Odoo, but only the common ones are active.
+   The complete list of :guilabel:`Identification Types` defined by the AFIP is included in CoquiAPPs, but only the common ones are active.

 AFIP responsibility type